microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_Edit

-    The UI_Edit message is posted when the user activates the :guilabel:`Edit` UI in Office Online.
+    The UI_Edit message is posted when the user activates the :guilabel:`Edit` UI in |wac|.
 This UI is only visible when using the :wopi:action:`view` action.

     To send this message, the :term:`EditModePostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
-Otherwise Office Online will not send this message and will redirect the inner iframe to an edit action URL instead.
+Otherwise |wac| will not send this message and will redirect the inner iframe to an edit action URL instead.

     Hosts may choose to use this message in cases where they want more control over the user's transition to edit